 So the next time you see the halal label on a food item or your supplement bottle, you’ll know that extra care was taken to create a product to meet these special guidelines.

 Want to see the complete list of halal-certified Nutrilite products?
 Click here for the United States and click here for Canada.
-To learn more about Nutrilite products in general, visit the websites for Amway US or Amway Canada.
+To learn more about Nutrilite products in general, visit the links below.

 †Source: Euromonitor International Limited.